rnpbr/opennetworking-docs/docs/en/Laboratórios/Juniper/vJunos/Descoberta/index.md

 | **Created Network**     | br-lab |

 !!! tip "Tip"
-    Check if the Docker and Containerlab versions are compatible to avoid errors during deployment.
+    Verify that the Docker and Containerlab versions are compatible to avoid errors during deployment.

 !!! warning "Warning"
-    Check if your processor has **hardware virtualization support** and if this feature is **enabled in the BIOS/UEFI**.
+    Verify that your processor has **hardware virtualization support** and that this feature is **enabled in the BIOS/UEFI**.
     - In **Intel** processors, this technology is called **VT-x** (Intel Virtualization Technology).
     - In **AMD** processors, it is known as **AMD-V** (AMD Virtualization).